Azure/azure-sdk-tools/tools/eslint-plugin-azure-sdk/docs/rules/ts-package-json-main-is-cjs.md

 Requires `main` in `package.json` to be point to a CommonJS or UMD module.
 In this case, its assumed that it points to `"dist/index.js"`.

+This rule is fixable using the `--fix` option.

 ## Examples

 ### Good